docarray/docarray/docs/advanced/document-store/index.md

 ```

 Documents inside a DocumentArray can live in a [document store](https://en.wikipedia.org/wiki/Document-oriented_database) instead of in memory, e.g. in SQLite, Redis.
-Comparing to the in-memory storage, the benefit of using an external store is often about longer persistence and faster retrieval.
+The benefit of using an external store over an in-memory store is often about longer persistence and faster retrieval.

 The look-and-feel of a DocumentArray with external store is **almost the same** as a regular in-memory DocumentArray.
 This allows users to easily switch between backends under the same DocArray idiom.

-Take SQLite as an example, using it as the store backend of a DocumentArray is as simple as follows:
+Take SQLite as an example, using it as the storage backend of a DocumentArray is as simple as follows:

 ```python
 from docarray import DocumentArray, Document